 Section 409A of the Code imposes certain requirements on nonqualified deferred compensation arrangements.
 These include requirements on an individual's election to defer compensation and the individual's selection of the timing and form of distribution of the deferred compensation.
 Section 409A also generally provides that distributions must be made on or following the occurrence of certain events (such as the individual's separation from service, a predetermined date, or the individual's death).
 Section 409A imposes restrictions on an individual's ability to change his or her distribution timing or form after the compensation has been deferred.
-For certain individuals who are officer's separation from service.
-Certain awards under the Plan may be designed to be subject to the requirements of Section 409A in form and in operation.
+For certain individuals who are officers, Section 409A requires that such individual's distribution commence no earlier than six months after such officer's separation from service.
+Certain awards under the Plan may be designed to be subject to the requirements of Section 409A in portion.
 For example, restricted stock units that provide for a settlement date following the vesting date may be subject to Section 409A.
 If an award under the Plan is subject to and fails to satisfy the requirements of Section 409A, the recipient of that award may recognize ordinary income on the amounts deferred under the award, to the extent vested, which may be prior to when the compensation is actually or constructively received.
-Also, if an award that is subject to Section 409A fails to comply with the requirements of Section 409A imposes an additional 20 percent federal penalty tax on compensation recognized as ordinary income, as well as interest on such deferred compensation.
+Also, if an award that is subject to Section 409A fails to comply with the requirements of Section 409A, Section 409A imposes an additional 20 percent federal penalty tax on compensation recognized as ordinary income, as well as interest on such deferred compensation.